-Because of the access that smart contracts can have to your funds, it's important to always do your research on the > protocols you interact with.
-All smart contracts are open-source and anyone can review and audit exactly what the code > is designed to do.
-That way, you're able to tell if the protocol is trustworthy or not before entrusting it with access > to your funds. > > Please note: For more information on how to stay safe, you can read our guide: Safety and security for DeFi and dApps. > > What is a DEX?
+Because of the access that smart contracts can have to your funds, it's important to always do your research on the protocols you interact with.
+All smart contracts are open-source and anyone can review and audit exactly what the code is designed to do.
+That way, you're able to tell if the protocol is trustworthy or not before entrusting it with access to your funds.

+For more information on how to stay safe, you can read our guide: Safety and security for DeFi and Web3.

+What is a DEX?

 A DEX (decentralized exchange) is a crypto exchange where the liquidity for the trades is provided by multiple liquidity providers instead of one centralized entity.

 Additionally, with DEXes, traders maintain custody of their assets without having to trust them to a centralized party in order to complete their trades.